-Usage based billing is not a new concept, we use it to pay our electricity, water and more recently our phone and internet charges.
+Usage-based billing is not a new concept, we use it to pay our electricity, water, and more recently our phone and internet charges.
 The normal practice is to charge a monthly minimum and charge the additional fee based on the usage.
-In other words is also called metered billing.
+In other words, it is also called metered billing.

 Let us take an example,